1. What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

-- Pre-application – APRA encourages all PPF provider applications to contact APRA for preliminary consultation such that APRA can identify any matters that might adversely impact on the proposal and advise on the format and required content.
+- Pre-application – all PPF provider applicants are encouraged to contact APRA for preliminary consultation to assist APRA to identify any matters that might adversely impact on the proposal and advise on the format and required content.

 - Processing and assessment – APRA will assess the application in an iterative process with the applicant.
-This process includes APRA providing feedback and/or requesting further information, meetings with senior officers and other responsible persons, review of policies and procedures and an on-site review.
-In terms of timing, the time required to process an application will depend on the particular circumstances of each application.
+This process includes APRA providing feedback and/or requesting further information, meetings with senior oﬃcers and other responsible persons, review of policies and procedures and an on-site review.
+The time required to process an application will depend on the particular circumstances of each application.

 Mere cross-border activity is permissible in certain circumstances.
 An overseas bank may conduct banking business with Australian counterparties from an offshore office without a licence from APRA, provided the overseas bank does not:

-- maintain an office or permant staff in Australia, including staff employed by another entity wihtin the banking group that conducts business on its behalf;
+- maintain an office or permanent staff in Australia, including staff employed by another entity within the banking group that conducts business on its behalf;

 - solicit business from retail customers in Australia;